vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Adds a user's share to an expense.

 **Requirements:**
-- The expense exists.
+- Expense exists.
-- The amount owed is non-negative.
+- Amount owed is non-negative.
-- The user does not already have a user split in this expense.
+- User does not already have a split in this expense.

 **Effects:**
-- Creates a UserSplit document.
+- Adds a UserSplit document.
-- Adds the UserSplit's ID to the expense's `userSplits` array.
+- Adds the UserSplit ID to the expense's userSplits array.

 **Request Body:**
 ```json